SkillBagGitHub

 Reference behavioral specs from Skillbag-ai, your company, a team repo, a vendor, or a local source that follows the SkillBag contract.

-Portable across agents
+Portable across local agents

 Cheap to discover